-F. Greater Bay Area Climate Hub Project \$15k Development Grant
+D. Cooperated on a Greater Bay Area Climate Hub Project

-SRCD worked with a consortium of Resource Conservation Districts led by the Contra Costa RCD to obtain a development grant from the Carbon Cycle Institute (CCI) to advance information and support for climate change adaptation.
+SRCD continued to work with a consortium of Resource Conservation Districts led by the Contra Costa RCD to advance information and support for climate change adaptation.
 The project was an effort to establish a regional hub to encourage and inform carbon sequestration on farms, ranches, wetlands, and uplands within the greater Bay Area region.
 This group worked to establish a network that would promote carbon farming activities within the region and the >500,000 acres of open space, rangeland, and agriculture.
 The consortium worked to develop a joint proposal for developing a climate hub that would service areas through the RCD regions.

-G. Received \$454k Suisun Marsh Essential Fish Screen competitive grant
+E. Worked on Suisun Marsh Essential Fish Screen project

 In the fall of 2020, SRCD was awarded a competitive grant proposal by the San Francisco Bay Restoration Authority (Measure AA) entitled "Wetlands without Water?
 Rehabilitating the Essential Fish Screens of Suisun Marsh for Habitat Resiliency."
 The Restoration Authority was established in 2008 and funded in 2016 under Measure AA to apply a parcel tax in Bay Area counties providing funds to protect, restore, or enhance San Francisco Bay and its habitats.
 This project identified a critical need for renovating the essential fish screens (EFS) of Suisun Marsh that allows diversion of water for wetland management along Montezuma Slough while protecting endangered fish from entrainment.
-I in partnership with Ducks Unlimited, SRCD will complete a plan for renovating the 14 EFS installed in the early 1990s that have outlived their useful life and are in various states of disrepair.
-The project will include upgrading antiquated solar systems currently powering 6 remote fish screens, improving EFS maintenance capacity, repairing the Worthington EFS (#634) to test the best renovation methods and modern materials, and developing a comprehensive blueprint plan with detailed cost estimates required to fix the remaining 13 EFS systems.
-A follow-up proposal will be submitted to request the funds to undertake the other 13 EFS renovation projects in the next cycle of Restoration Authority funding in 2021.
+In partnership with Ducks Unlimited and private landowners, SRCD worked to assess the renovation needed to upgrade 14 EFS installed in the early 1990s that have outlived their useful life and are in various states of disrepair.
+The project included upgrading antiquated solar systems powering 6 remote fish screens, improving EFS maintenance capacity, completing repairs on the Worthington EFS (#634) in the fall of 2021 to determine best renovation methods and modern materials, and developing a comprehensive blueprint plan with detailed cost estimates required to fix the remaining 13 EFS systems.
+A follow-up proposal was submitted to request the funds to undertake the other 13 EFS renovation projects in the upcoming cycles of Restoration Authority funding.

-H. Submitted competitive grant proposal "Applying science-based conservation to control invasive species: fostering collective action among private and public stakeholders" for \$969k
+F. Obtained Grant for "Applying science-based conservation to control invasive species: fostering collective action among private and public stakeholders" (\$969k)